tommitt/weeklend-chat/README.md

 ## 💻 How can I use the code?
 * The app main entry point sits at `app/main.py` and can be run with command: `uvicorn app.main:app`.
 * In the `frontend/` folder there are a few UIs built with *[streamlit](https://github.com/streamlit/streamlit)* that can be used to test different parts of the code:
-  * `frontend.chatbot:app`: a chatbot UI for chatting with the LLM connected to the vectorstore.
+  * `frontend.chatbot:app`: a chatbot UI for chatting with the LLM connected to the vectorstore;
   * `frontend.control_panel:app`: a simple UI for loading events to the vectorstore and running the web scrapers.
+* To run tests use the command: `pytest`

+## 🪂 How is it deployed?
+* The app is deployed as an AWS Lambda function - automatic deployment is enabled through GitHub Actions on every push to `master` branch, with a workflow that runs `black` linting and `pytest` tests before deploying the new version.
+* An AWS API Gateway ensures the webhook connection between the Lambda function and WhatsApp Cloud API.
+* The SQL database is hosted on AWS RDS.
+* The vectorstore is hosted on Pinecone.
+* The LLM is run by OpenAI and called through their API.